Preparing wild birds for winter

-Your birds are safe with Bill Oddie’s bird food, however.
-All of Bill’s bird foods are super-clean and blended with great care to help wildlife thrive.
+Your birds are safe with Haith's bird food, however.
+All of Haith's bird foods are super-clean and blended with great care to help wildlife thrive.

 There are three main ways that you can do to help the wild birds survive the harshest of winters.

-Food – Providing the best winter food for your feeders is essential.
-Bill recommends High-Energy Nutri-boost as it's packed with extra energy, which can be invaluable when temperatures plummet in a cold snap.
+Providing the best winter food for your feeders is essential.
+We recommend High-Energy Extra with Dried Mealwrms as it's packed with extra energy, which can be invaluable when temperatures plummet in a cold snap.
 It has added calcium for healthier garden birds and contains high-protein Peanut Granules and oil-rich sunflower seeds.
-Bill’s a big fan of feeding Suet & Mealworm bird cakes, Dried Mealworms and Suet Pellets.
-They’re all packed with calories.

 To help prevent a bird bath from freezing over this winter, try a tennis ball, cork or ping-pong ball placed in unfrozen water – these can help to prevent water freezing over as they’ll move in the wind and agitate the surface of the water.